-- Repairs to a facility that fall below the CON review threshold - Replacement of existing therapeutic or diagnostic equipment that received prior CON authorization - Projects that bring facilities into compliance with licensing requirements, life safety codes or standards of the Joint Commission on Accreditation of Health Care Organizations - Cost overruns that represent less than 10 percent of the previously approved capital expenditure and do not exceed the CON review threshold; all cost overruns under \$300,000 are exempt from review - A hospital that maintains an occupancy rate greater than 75 percent for the preceding 12-month period may increase its capacity by 10 beds or 10 percent of its existing inventory (whichever is greater) every two years without a CON.
-The hospital must submit a written request for determination regarding exemption under this provision, and the request must document the facility's month-by-month occupancy - Joint-Venture or Single-Specialty Ambulatory Surgical Center, the establishment and development of which does not exceed the statutory dollar threshold applicable to such exempt facilities - Unless otherwise specified in the Rules or Statute, all applicants seeking an exemption must provide prior notice to and receive written approval from the Department for the exempted activity
+- Repairs to a facility that fall below the CON review threshold - Replacement of existing therapeutic or diagnostic equipment that received prior CON authorization - Projects that bring facilities into compliance with licensing requirements, life safety codes or standards of the Joint Commission on Accreditation of Health Care Organizations - Cost overruns that represent less than 10 percent of the previously approved capital expenditure and do not exceed the CON review threshold; all cost overruns under \$300,000 are exempt from review - A hospital that maintains an occupancy rate greater than 75 percent for the preceding 12-month period may increase its capacity by 10 beds or 10 percent of its existing inventory (whichever is greater) every two years without a CON, unless the cost associated with the increase exceeds the capital threshold.
+The hospital must submit a written request for determination regarding exemption under this provision, and the request must document the facility's month-by-month occupancy - Joint-Venture or Single-Specialty Ambulatory Surgical Center, the establishment and development of which does not exceed the statutory dollar threshold applicable to such exempt facilities - Unless otherwise specified in the Rules, all applicants seeking an exemption must provide prior notice to and receive written approval from HFR for the exempted activity

-From O.C.G.A. § 31-6-47
+From O.C.G.A.
+31-6-47